zaaraa-z/track-your-order/README.md

 ﻿# Zara-TrackYourOrder
 "TrackYourOrder" is a responsive web application for tracking customer’s delivery.
+Or simply click here: https://www.zarazamanian.com/demo/track-your-order/

 ## Usage
 Open the project folder and run the "index.html" file!